Docs / Device Manual

 2. Keep it in place for at least 3 seconds, then pull it away.

-3. The device will reset and run through the boot sequence: boot animation, steady green, then steady blue (BLE mode).
+3. The device resets and runs through the boot sequence: boot animation, steady green, then steady cyan (BLE mode).

 Magnet held over the paw-print LED, then removed — the device reboots and runs through the LED boot sequence.

 Magnet strength.
-Any magnet strong enough to trip the internal sensor will work.
-We've found N52 neodymium magnets are reliable, but even a household refrigerator magnet held close has worked.
-If your magnet doesn't trigger after 3 seconds, try a stronger one or hold it slightly closer.
+Any magnet strong enough to trip the internal sensor works.
+N52 neodymium magnets are reliable, but even a household refrigerator magnet held close has worked.
+If your magnet doesn’t trigger after 3 seconds, try a stronger one or hold it slightly closer.

 BLE mode times out after 10 minutes.
-If you don't connect within that window, the device will exit BLE mode.
-From there it will enter low-power mode if no schedule is configured, or begin executing its schedule if one exists on the SD card.
+If you don’t connect within that window, the device exits BLE mode — entering low-power mode if no schedule is configured, or beginning its schedule if one exists on the card.
 Re-trigger BLE with a magnet swipe if you need more time.

 The “System Engaged” flag